 For anyone who is interested in topping up their treatment by working some of the reflexes themselves, Jane will offer some reflexology techniques as homework.

 If you would like to organize a reflexology treatment for a friend, gift vouchers valid for twelve months are available.
-Just contact Jane stating what message you would like in your gift voucher and she will send you a paypal invoice for the amount.
-Upon receipt of the payment she will post a voucher to you.

 Q & A's on Reflexology